rouskinlab/seismic-rna/src/docs/howto/runwf.rst

 Relate input file: Alignment maps
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-You can provide any number of alignment map files, each of which must be in SAM, BAM, or CRAM format (collectively, "XAM" format).
+You can give any number of alignment map files, each of which must be in SAM, BAM, or CRAM format (collectively, "XAM" format).
 See :doc:`../formats/data/xam` for more information.